Updated September 1, 2022

-If you are eligible for a COVID-19 vaccine but have recently had a COVID-19 infection, you should wait to receive your next dose until 84 days (3 months) months after symptom onset or positive test (if asymptomatic).
+If you are eligible for a COVID-19 vaccine but have recently had a COVID-19 infection, you can wait to receive your next dose until 84 days (3 months) months after symptom onset or positive test (if asymptomatic).
 Emerging evidence indicates that a longer interval between SARS-CoV-2 infection and vaccination is associated with improved antibody responses to COVID-19 vaccines.
-With informed consent, individuals may receive a booster dose once they are asymptomatic and have completed their isolation.
+With informed consent, individuals may choose to receive a booster dose once symptoms have been resolved and isolation period is complete.

 How do I know the vaccines are safe?

 COVID-19 vaccines are safe and effective.
 Countries around the world have approved the vaccines based on thorough scientific evidence.
 Over 12.4 billion doses of COVID-19 vaccines have been administered across 184 countries and continue to be administered to a diverse range of people.
 The vaccines are being monitored continuously around the world with the most intensive and collaborative safety monitoring in history.
 You can view Canada’s adverse effects following immunization (AEFI) data here.